EmilioDomM/MultiagentesAPI/README.md

 ## Setup

-Before running, you should make sure you have this packages installed in your preferred environment:
+Before running, you should make sure you have these packages installed in your preferred environment:

 ```
 Django==4.2.15